Nick-tsoukas/musicbizqr/README.md

 # task list

-- [x] need to change the design of create tour page and edit tour page
+- [] update button for upload on album page

-- [] change font color on login and signup page
+- [] Add option to create new band on add album page

-- [] color button on all create edit pages
+- [] change all images to nuxt img for preformance

-- [] make the qr code larger in the create qr

-- [] add white border to form section
+- [] add more space between form containers

-- [x] make width of all forms the same

-- [x] make album page full screen minimum

-- [] add charts and analytics for qr scans
+- [] add the right images for the homescreen phone